 In general, Havanese are a healthy breed with a life expectancy of 12 to 15 years or more.

 The vast majority of Havanese go through life with no major health issues.
 This is due to diligent health testing by reputable breeders who take seriously their role as stewards and guardians of the breed.
-They take the time and go to the expense of testing their breeding dogs against known heritable health problems.
+We take the time and go to the expense of testing our breeding dogs against known heritable health problems.

 Be sure to have your own canine veterinarian examine your new puppy within 48 hours of pickup.